 Trunks are applied to user extensions and dial plans.
-For more information, see Configuring Extensions and Configuring Call Routing.
+For more information, see Configuring extensions on page 171 and Configuring call routing on page 229.

-- Setting up VoIP trunks
+- Setting up VoIP trunks on page 210

-- Modifying PSTN/PRI trunks
+- Configuring PSTN/PRI trunks on page 217

-- Configuring office peers
+- Configuring office peers on page 222

-- Setting up routing rules for FXO and PRI gateways
+- Setting up routing rules for FXO and PRI gateways on page 228